The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Distribution of profits in a joint stock company

-Distribution of profits in JSCs has the most complex mechanism.
+The distribution of profits in a joint-stock company has the most complex mechanism.
 Usually it is spelled out in the Charter in some detail.

-A distinctive feature is the need to form a reserve, the size of which is at least 10% of the total authorized capital.
-In addition, a certain share of the profit should be directed to increasing the capital.
+A distinctive feature is the need to form a reserve, the size of which is at least 10% of the total capital.
+In addition, some share of profits should be used to increase the capital.

-The distribution of profits between the holders of the company's shares also has its own nuances.
-Dividends on preferred shares are paid at specific rates, and according to the usual ones, they are guided by the decision of the management, which is approved or not by the meeting of shareholders.
+The distribution of profits among shareholders of the company also has its own nuances.
+Dividends by preferred shares are paid at specific rates, and at regular rates they are based on the decision of management, which is approved or not by the meeting of shareholders.

 When planning a distribution, you need to take into account what types of shares are issued.
-The development of joint-stock companies in the future largely depends on the correct distribution of profits.
+The future development of joint stock companies largely depends on the correct distribution of profits.

-If dividends are unreasonably high, it will hinder the development of the company.
-But if they are not paid at all, this is also fraught with negative consequences for business, since the interests of shareholders will be infringed upon.
+If dividends are unreasonably high, this will hinder the company's development.
+But if they are not paid at all, this is also fraught negative consequences for business, since the interests of shareholders will be infringed.

 Distribution of profits in a production cooperative

-Production cooperative Is a commercial organization in which people are united by membership, created to carry out economic or production activities together.
+Production cooperative is an organization that is commercial, in which people are united by membership, created to carry out economic or production activities together.

-Only that part of the profit that remains after all payments have been made is also distributed.
-If the members of the cooperative have made a labor contribution to its activities, then the process of distribution of profits will proceed according to this contribution and share contributions, and if labor participation was not taken, then in accordance with the contribution.
-The statutory documents contain all the information about the distribution procedure in this case.
+Only that part of the profit that remains after making all payments is also distributed.
+If members of the cooperative made a labor contribution to its activities, then the process of profit distribution will proceed in accordance with this contribution and share contributions, and if there was no labor participation, then in accordance with the contribution.
+Statutory documents contain all the information about the order of distribution in in this case.

 Production cooperatives, as a form of doing business, are rare in Russia.
-This is explained by the fact that in this case, more contributions made by labor are combined, and not money.
-And the presence of responsibility, which is subsidiary, does not add popularity to this form.
+This is explained by the fact that in this case, more contributions made by labor are combined, rather than cash.
+And the presence of liability, which is subsidiary, does not add to the popularity of this form.

 Distribution of profits in a limited partnership

-In a limited partnership (limited partnership), before the distribution of profits, taxes are paid, the necessary contributions to the budget are made, only then income is paid to the contributors.
-These investors do not take any part in the daily activities of the partnership and are not responsible for the result obtained.
-They only contribute.
+In a limited partnership, before the distribution of profits, taxes are paid, required contributions to the budget, only then is income paid to investors.
+These investors do not take any part in the daily activities of the partnership and are not responsible for the results obtained.
+They are only making their contributions.

-The profit is divided between the participants of the partnership in accordance with the shares in the capital contributed by them.
-And the rest is already distributed among the general comrades.
+Profits are divided among the partners of the partnership in accordance with the shares they contributed to the capital.
+And the remaining part is distributed among full comrades.

 If there is no profit at all, or it is much less than planned, the following scenarios are possible: